discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 ### Pull Requests

-Be sure to base your development work and pull requests on the `staging` branch - this isn't the default!

 Feel free to open PRs for unfinished work as [draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/)!

 Note that due to GitHub limitations, contributors without repository write access can't request reviews using the GitHub UI, so mention in a dev channel in Discord if a maintainer doesn't see that you're ready for one.